kaityo256/xbyak_aarch64_handson/README_en.md

 ### 4. Fizz Buzz Implementation with ACLE SVE

 Let's try FizzBuzz as a sample of ACLE SVE.
-Instead of displaying as Fizz or Buzz, if the element is a multiple of 3, 5, or 15, replace it with -1, -2, or -3, respectively.
+Instead of displaying as Fizz or Buzz, we replace elements with -1, -2, or -3 when they are multiple of 3, 5, or 15, respectively.

 The sample code is in `sample/intrinsic/04_fizzbuzz`.

 ## Xbyak_aarch64